top of page

 Wolfeboro is ideally located in the heart of the Lakes Region, within an easy drive of New Hampshire’s White Mountains to the north or the New Hampshire and southern Maine seacoast to the east.
 Of course, there is so much to do right here in the Lakes Region, you may not want to roam farther afield.
 No matter the season, you can’t beat a leisurely drive all the way around Lake Winnipesaukee.
 The 60+ mile drive is a great way to explore all the Lakes Region towns along the way!

-Tour, hike and eat at Castle in the Clouds, an Arts and Crafts style estate built in 1913 on a mountaintop with stunning views of the lakes below.
+Local Tip: Tour, hike and eat at Castle in the Clouds, an Arts and Crafts style estate built in 1913 on a mountaintop with stunning views of the lakes below.
 The mansion is surrounded by 28 miles of hiking trails on more than 5,300 acres.
-If hiking is not your style, you can always relish the view from a lovely dining patio.